diomed/diomedia/quotes.md

 ― Tennessee Williams

+Crocodiles are easy.
+They try to kill and eat you.
+People are harder.
+Sometimes they pretend to be your friend first.
+- Steve Irwin (1962-2006)

  "Oh yeah, life goes on.
 Long after the thrill of living is gone."

 Those to whom evil is done
 do evil in return. - W. H. Auden

 Joseph Pulitzer